 When you’re hurt on the job, in the vast majority of cases workers’ compensation will kick in to cover your injuries.
 This is the case, in general, no matter what your injuries are or what the circumstances were that caused them.
 But what if you’re hurt because one of your coworkers did something irresponsible, and your injuries go beyond what workers’ comp will cover?

-In some limited situations, you may be able to file a lawsuit for your injuries, but it can be tricky.
-Learn what happens if you are hurt by a coworker, the circumstances under which you can file for compensation, and how an attorney can be your best ally.
+In some limited situations, you may be able to file a workers’ compensation lawsuit for your injuries, but it can be tricky.
+Learn what happens if you are hurt by a coworker, the circumstances under which you can file for compensation, and how a workers’ compensation attorney can be your best ally.

 When You’re Hurt by a Coworker

 In general, even if your injuries are caused by a coworker, if they occur during work hours and during work activities, workers’ compensation will cover you.
 In fact, if it was in the course of your work, you may not be able to sue for personal injury, because of the way workers’ comp laws function.

 Notify your employer immediately, file an injury report and document what happened.
 See a doctor if you need medical attention, and abide by the workers’ comp information your employer provides.
 Make sure you do this as soon as possible before your statute of limitations runs out.